 • Brown sugar: Packed brown sugar with that added touch of molasses, yum.

-• Granulated sugar: Pairs right alongside with the brown sugar.
+• Granulated sugar: Pairs right alongside the brown sugar.

 • Black coffee: Any great chocolate cake recipe should have this, imo.
 Coffee provides a depth of flavor that enhances and deepens chocolate notes, making it more pronounced.
 No, the cake will not taste like coffee at all.